DurationFull-time 6 months, Part-time 1 year

 You will have access to online resources through the myRMIT student portal.

 Ongoing assessment throughout the semester includes case studies, project reports, assignments, presentations, reflective journals and examinations.

-The program offers the opportunity to gain access to industry experts through guest lectures and industry forums.
+The course offers the opportunity to gain access to industry experts through guest lectures and industry forums.

-As a student enrolled in this program, you will be provided with an education that strongly links formal learning with professional practice.
+As a student enrolled in this course, you will be provided with an education that strongly links formal learning with professional practice.

 Courses are designed to ensure that you will practically apply theoretical concepts through a range of assessment and learning activities, including industry based case studies, discussion forums, projects and assignments.

 After graduating, you will be able to work as a project management professional and apply your capability and expertise to diverse organisations and industries, including construction and property.
 This course will provide you with a foundation to further develop your project management capability through your professional practice and/or further study.